shrinidhi1994/stockmonitor/README.md

 Helped get ESP Wifi-module setup | Implemented Port Expander for keypad thread | Setup and configuration of the ESP module (which was basically reading the entire manual for the ESP chip)|Setup the communication protocol between the ESP and the python client and tested it
 Helped Interface ESP chip with PIC32 chip (including the many tens of hours debugging)| Modified debouncing logic to scan new keypad and update ticker symbols|Tested communication extensively between the ESP and the Python client
 Helped write Python script to make API calls and communicate with ESP module | Helped with hardware setup and wiring|Wrote the original python test script
-Solved inability to read stock related responses from ESP | Helped identify Intrinio as our goto API data server, and how to format json calls | Integrated the keyboard and wifi communication threads on the PIC
+Solved inability to read stock related responses from ESP | Helped identify Intrinio as our goto API data server, and how to format JSON calls | Integrated the keyboard and wifi communication threads on the PIC
 Designed the UI | Helped with UI design | Debugged minor issues during integration Structured code to make it easier to follow and less prone to error | Helped debug configuration thread |
 Added error handling for faulty or broken API Calls ||